Exomanz/CustomFailText/README.md

 <size=+30>Hello world!

 Hello world! (but smaller)
-# The second entry is not affected by the size tag that was left unclosed, since it's a different entry.
+# The entry above isn't affected by the size tag that was left unclosed since it's a different entry.
 ```

 ## Installation